VinCam01/ML_Project_775831/README.md

   <em><small>Figure 2</small></em>
 </p>

-*Figure 2* shows, as an example, how  the distibutions of the variables `Iva` and `Tdoc` changed after that rebalancing of the classes.
+*Figure 2* shows, as an example, how  the distibutions of the variables `Iva` and `Tdoc` changed after the rebalancing of the classes.

-`Ateco` required some additional manipulations, indeed originally it was consisting in a huge number of classess, 386, unevenly distributed.
-This is because the ateco code divides commercial activities extremely precisely, so each class generally reports few observations.
+`Ateco` required some additional manipulations, indeed originally it was consisting of a huge number of classes, 386, unevenly distributed.

 <div align="center">
   <img src="images/ateco.png" alt="">